Cup Noodles: Today

 Today, instant noodles in Japan are often sold in foam bowls, sometimes with plastic utensils.
 Foam bowls are inexpensive, disposable, light, and easy to hold, since they insulate heat well.
 Different flavors are available in other parts of the world, such as tom yum in Thailand, curry in Japan, crab in Hong Kong, and churrasco in Brazil.

 In 2016 the US version was changed, reducing sodium and removing MSG and artificial flavors.

+In 2026, Nissin announced a new variety of Cup Noodles designed to be prepared using cold water and eaten cold, available initially in kimchi and chicken flavors.